 It seems the audience experience is one of atmosphere generated by soundscapes and our minimal gestural movements as well as the proximity to us as we move around the space seemingly enveloped in our inner experience.

 And yet, somehow we want the words to matter.
 The matter of my experience.
 The exactitude of the words found to express this present moment.
-These words are found through a careful, often treacherous mining process like in an archeological dig.
+These words are found through a careful, often treacherous mining process like in an archaeological dig.
 We hold them lightly, with care, attending to the specificity of the word itself and its resonance with our bodily felt experience.
-Our words come together and move apart, our embodied voices become a physical punctuation.
+Our words come together and move apart, our embodied voices become physical punctuation.

 This remains a conundrum…

 An invitation / task sent to us from Bob Whalley (thank you Bob)